Cloud adoption capabilities

 Cloud adoption capabilities allow for the implementation of technical solutions in the cloud.
 Like any IT project, the people delivering the actual work will determine success.
 The teams providing the necessary cloud adoption capabilities can be staffed from multiple subject matter experts or implementation partners.

 Possible sources for this capability

 Cloud adoption teams are the modern-day equivalent of technical implementation teams or project teams.
 However, the nature of the cloud may require a more fluid team structure.
-Some teams focus exclusively on cloud migration while other teams focus on innovations that leverage cloud technologies.
-Some teams include broad technical expertise required to complete large adoption efforts, like a full datacenter migration.
-Other teams have more of a tight technical focus and may move between projects to accomplish specific goals.
+Some teams focus exclusively on cloud migration, while other teams focus on innovations that take advantage of cloud technologies.
+Some teams include the broad technical expertise required to complete large adoption efforts, like a full datacenter migration.
+Other teams have a tighter technical focus and may move between projects to accomplish specific goals.
 One example would be a team of data platform specialists who help convert SQL VMs to SQL PaaS instances.

 Depending on the desired business outcomes, the skills needed to provide full cloud adoption capabilities could include:

 - Infrastructure implementers